How Do I Dispose of...

 Areas A and B: Monday through Friday (March 15th through April 30th and October 15th through December 15th by Village Department of Public Works (DPW)).
-All leaves must be placed curbside during the loose-leaf season which is between March 15th and April 30th and from October 15th to December 15th.
-There is no set schedule as to when your leaves will be picked up, but all leaves will be removed before the end of the season.
-Do not mix leaves with other yard and organic waste or logs/stumps/branches.
+All leaves must be placed curbside during the loose-leaf season between March 15th and April 30th and from October 15th to December 15th.
+There is no set schedule for when your leaves will be picked up, but all leaves will be removed before the end of the season.
+Do not mix leaves with other yard and organic waste, logs/stumps/branches.

 - On Saturdays between 10:00 a.m. and 5:00 p.m.

 - On Sundays and holidays between noon and 4:00 p.m. (residents only)